 Our national parks are America’s crown jewels, inspiring awe and wonder.
-Iconic locations like Yosemite and Yellowstone attract visitors from all over the world, but our public lands are so much more than just the big 59 national parks.
+Iconic locations like Yosemite and Yellowstone attract visitors from all over the world, but our public lands are so much more than just the big 61 national parks.
 They’re also scenic rivers, national marine monuments, national battlefields and wildernesses.

-Here at Interior, we work every day to protect our nation’s special places so current and future generations can experience our natural and cultural treasures for years to come.
+At the Department of the Interior, we work every day to protect our nation’s special places so current and future generations can experience our natural and cultural treasures for years to come.
 With more than 400 national parks, 560 national wildlife refuges and nearly 250 million acres of other public lands managed by Interior, there’s at least one public land near you.

 National parks tend to be large swaths of land that protect a variety of resources, including natural and historic features.
 National parks can only be created by Congress -- our first national park was Yellowstone -- and are managed by the National Park Service.
 National parks strive to keep landscapes unimpaired for future generations while offering recreation opportunities.

-If national parks are America’s best idea, then national wildlife refuges are America’s best kept secret.
+If national parks are America’s best idea, then national wildlife refuges are America’s best-kept secret.
 The U.S. Fish & Wildlife Service manages wildlife refuges to conserve America’s fish, wildlife and plants.

 Created in 1903 when President Theodore Roosevelt established Pelican Island National Wildlife Refuge, the Refuge System has grown to more than 560 sites.
 With at least one wildlife refuge in every state and U.S. territory (and one within an hour’s drive of most major cities), they offer a chance for urbanites and so many others to connect to nature.

 While national wildlife refuges work to safeguard wildlife populations and their habitats, more than 500 of them provide a wealth of recreation opportunities, including hiking trails, canoeing and kayaking, auto tours, wildlife viewing, hunting, fishing and more!
-These natural treasure troves see more than 47 million visits from the public each year.
+These natural treasure troves see more than 50 million visits from the public each year.

 National conservation areas are public lands managed by the Bureau of Land Management that are set aside for the benefit and enjoyment of present and future generations.
-Similar to national parks, national conservation areas are designated by Congress and feature scientific, cultural, historical and recreational features.
+Like national parks, national conservation areas are designated by Congress and feature scientific, cultural, historical and recreational features.
 They’re places like California's Lost Coast, King Range National Conservation Area, and Utah's Red Cliffs National Conservation Area.

 National conservation areas are just one part of the Bureau of Land Management's National Conservation Lands, a system of public lands that contain some of the nation’s most spectacular landscapes.
-They include 873 federally recognized areas, encompassing approximately 32 million acres, primarily across 12 western states.
+They include 901 federally recognized areas, encompassing approximately 35 million acres, primarily across 12 western states.
 In addition to national conservation areas, national conservation lands include certain national monuments, wildernesses, wilderness study areas, wild and scenic rivers, and national scenic and historic trails.

 Since 1906, 120 national monuments have been created, and they can be managed by any of seven different agencies -- either individually or jointly.

 National recreation areas are lands near large reservoirs that offer visitors a chance to experience water-based outdoor activities -- from swimming and kayaking to fishing and boating.
 These recreation areas also often include important natural and cultural features.
-The U.S. has a total of 12 national recreation areas, which are managed either by the National Park Service or the Forest Service, and five of these are near urban areas -- providing great opportunities for Americans to connect to nature near them.
+The U.S. has a total of 40 national recreation areas, which are managed either by the National Park Service, Bureau of Land Management or the U.S. Department of Agriculture's Forest Service, and five of these are near urban areas -- providing great opportunities for Americans to connect to nature near them.

 Wild and scenic rivers preserve rivers and the land surrounding them in their natural state -- providing Americans with great outdoor recreation.
 Key to wild and scenic rivers is that they are free-flowing streams that haven't been dammed or altered in any way.
 While the Wild and Scenic Rivers Act of 1968 offers different levels of classification depending on the state of the river, in total it has protected more than 200 rivers in 35 states and Puerto Rico.